 Mark Dorsey (MD): What are some of the most significant changes you have seen?

-Andrea Zawodny (AZ): The sourcing of materials has suddenly come up on a project we’ve been informed has zero flow time in the schedule, and we have to get products right away.
+Andrea Zawodny (AZ): The sourcing of materials has suddenly come up on a project we’ve been informed has zero float time in the schedule, and we have to get products right away.
 The original thought from the owner was that we have everything made in the United States.
 Unfortunately, just because something’s made here, doesn’t mean it doesn’t have components from overseas.
 The flip side is there are a lot of things that are made overseas that are stocked here.
 Being flexible is key to finding comparable products.

 WS: This industry was pretty linear in its thinking as to what needed to be done to execute from A to Z, and the definition of essential became part of the mainstream lexicon.
 I found out everyone has a different definition of what essential means.
 I had a project where our state was shut down and people in the other state were still working.
 They said, “What do you mean I can’t get samples?
 Our industry is essential.”